calcaide/raspberry-tools/network/README.md

 ### Configure ethernet

-*Be awre, that is just for raspbian Jessie, don't use `/etc/network/interfaces`*
+*Be aware, that is just for raspbian Jessie, don't use `/etc/network/interfaces`*

 Type: `sudo nano /etc/dhcpcd.conf`